Paper-Proof/paperproof/CONTRIBUTING.md

    yarn watch
    ```

 That's it!
-You can check that everything works by going to `/Examples.lean`, and opening the Paperpoof panel by clicking on a piece of a crumpled paper:
+You can check that everything works by going to `/Examples.lean`, and opening the Paperproof panel by clicking on a piece of a crumpled paper:

   <img width="200" src="https://github.com/Paper-Proof/paperproof/assets/7578559/fd077fbe-36a3-4e94-9fa8-b7a38ffd1eea"/>